omallek07/kevinomalley-portfolio/data/posts/vs-code.md

 I can also tab through these snippets and fill out code in the specified spots that I want (see $1, $2, etc. This tells the snippets where to place the order of tabs)

-To open / create user snippets - hit `Shift Cmd P` and type in User Snippets.
+To open / create user snippets - hit `Shift + Cmd + P` and type in User Snippets.
 Open up 'Preferences: Configure User Snippets' and create a new snippets file.
-(Mine is named global_javascript_snippets;)
+(Mine is named global_javascript_snippets)

-I am also listing out some useful key shortcuts that I use as well.
-These help a ton with navigating through my projects.

 ## User Snippets